User Misconceptions of LLM-Based Conversational Programming Assistants: Misconceptions Brainstorming

 \section{Misconceptions Brainstorming}

-This brainstorming began as a collaborative activity at an international workshop for researchers who study software engineering, \textit{<redacted for anonymous review>}.
-After the workshop, we continued to work asynchronously on a catalog of misconceptions, drawing from peer-reviewed literature we had read and our own encounters from teaching and research.
+This brainstorming began as a collaborative activity at the Copenhagen Symposium on Human-Centered AI Adoption in Software Engineering (November 2024), an international workshop supported by the Carlsberg Foundation and Alfred P. Sloan Foundation.
+Approximately 45 software engineering researchers from institutions across North America, Europe, South America, and Oceania participated, encompassing mid-career to senior experts and representing diverse areas of expertise, including developer productivity, AI tool adoption, and human factors in computing.

+The brainstorming activity employed Liberating Structures facilitation techniques to enable broad participation \cite{McCandless2024LiberatingStructures}.
+Through structured small-group discussions, participants shared observations from their research and teaching experiences with programmers using LLM-based tools, identifying recurring patterns of user confusion and misconceptions.

+After the workshop, the author team continued working asynchronously to systematize the brainstormed misconceptions, drawing from both the workshop discussions and peer-reviewed literature we had read (continually incorporating new literature into our scheme as we encountered it).
+Rather than relying strictly on a literature review approach, we chose to incorporate workshop discussion because it contains rich anecdotes deriving from participants' lived experiences in software engineering (all anecdotes are marked as such in our presentation of findings).

+We organized the misconceptions into major themes through an iterative process of grouping similar concepts and refining category definitions.
+Through our discussions, we observed that some misconceptions are about properties of LLMs, whereas others are about properties of specific tools that involve LLM components.
+We therefore present misconception themes following this distinction.

-Note that this exercise is in no way exhaustive and we do not intend it to be: the set of potential misconceptions is infinitely large, but not all are necessarily interesting.
-We are focused, as in the definition of programmer's misconceptions put forward by \citet{Sorva2013NotionalEducation} on beliefs that we would expect to impact the choices a programmer would make about how to use an LLM-based assistant.
-We then organized the misconceptions into major themes, which we present next.
-Importantly, some misconceptions are about properties of LLMs as a class of models, whereas others are about properties of specific tools that involve LLM components.
+This exercise is in no way exhaustive, and we do not intend it to be: the set of potential misconceptions is infinitely large, but not all are necessarily interesting.
+We focused, as in the definition of programmer's misconceptions, on beliefs that we would expect to impact the choices a programmer would make about how to use an LLM-based assistant \cite{Sorva2013NotionalEducation}.